NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/isotropic-system.rst

 is used for the neighbor group.
 Therefore, here, the intermolecar contributions are calculated between molecules of the same type only.

+If we compare the NMR spectra, ``nmr_h2o_inter.R1`` and ``nmr_h2o_intra.R1``, it can be seen that the intramolecular contributions to R1 are larger than the intramolecular contributions in this case.
+The intramolecular and intramolecular spectra also show different scalling with the frequency, :math:`f`, due to the contribution to these terms.
+Roughly speaking, the intramolecular contribution :math:`R_{1 \text{R}}` is mainly linked to the rotational motion of the molecules, and :math:`R_{1 \text{T}}` to their translational motions.

 .. image:: isotropic-system/nmr-intra-dm.png
     :class: only-dark
     :alt: NMR results obtained from the LAMMPS simulation of water